phuse-org/CTDasRDF/README.md

 # CTDasRDF
 This repository holds the scripts and data for the PhUSE project "Clinical Trials Data as RDF."
-Leads for the project at Tim Williams (NovasTaylor) and Armando Oliva (aolivamd).
+Leads for the project are Tim Williams (NovasTaylor) and Armando Oliva (aolivamd).

 # Documentation
 [Table of Content](doc/TableOfContent.md) - Start here!